Richard de la Pole: Yorkist heir

 Richard de la Pole joined Edmund abroad in 1504, and remained at Aix-la-Chapelle as surety for his elder brother's debts.
 The creditors threatened to surrender him to Henry VII but, more fortunate than his brother, he found a safe refuge at Buda with King Ladislaus II of Bohemia and Hungary.

 He was excluded from the general pardon proclaimed at the accession of Henry VIII, and when Louis XII of France went to war with the Kingdom of England in 1512, he recognised Edmund's pretensions to the English crown and gave Richard a command in the French army.
 In 1513, after the execution of Edmund, he assumed the title of Earl of Suffolk.
 In 1514 he was given 12,000 German mercenaries, ostensibly for the defence of Brittany, but really for an invasion of England.
 These he led to St. Malo, but the conclusion of peace with England prevented their embarcation.
-Richard was required to leave France, and he established himself at Metz, in Lorraine, and built a palace at La Haute Pierre, near St. Simphorien.
+Richard was required to leave France, and he established himself at Metz, in Lorraine, and built the La Haute Pierre palace on the Saint-Symphorien island.

 While at Metz, he was visited by Pierre Alamire, the German-Netherlandish composer and music copyist, who was a spy for Henry VIII.
 However, Richard employed Alamire as a counter-spy against Henry, and Alamire, on being suspected of unreliability by Cardinal Thomas Wolsey and Henry VIII, never returned to England.

 Richard de la Pole had numerous interviews with King Francis I of France, and in 1523 he was permitted, in concert with John Stewart, 2nd Duke of Albany, the Scottish regent, to arrange an invasion of England, which was never carried out.

 He was with Francis I at the Battle of Pavia on 24 February 1525, where he was killed and was buried in the basilica San Pietro in Ciel d'Oro.
 In a picture of the battle, preserved at the Ashmolean Museum at Oxford, his lifeless body is represented in the thick of the combat with the inscription Le Duc de Susfoc dit Blance Rose (The Duke of Suffolk, known as White Rose).